The Intercollegiate Programming Competition will be held on Saturday, March 22, 2014.

 - The application design and programming style (use of comments, indentation, white space, etc.) will not be considered when judging a contestant's solution.
 The only criterion for successful completion is that the application works as defined by the problem description.

-- A contestant may change a solution after he or she submits it.
+- A contestant may change a source code file after he or she submits it.
 However, the completion time for that problem also will be changed to reflect the later submission.
 Any changes to a previously submitted problem will cause the completion time for that problem to be extended.
-This applies to changes made as a result of oversights such as initially submitting the wrong solution file.
+This applies to changes made as a result of oversights such as initially submitting the wrong source code file.